arunavanag591/cosmos_px4_simulator/README.md

-# Gazebo PX4 Simulator
+# COSMOS Integrated Gazebo simulation for odor tracking and testing
-PX4 simulator for gazebo-classic and ROS 1.0
+Odor simulator for gazebo-classic and ROS 1.0 using PX4 controller

 Installation procedure: